Viktor Orbán: Foreign policy

 In March 1999, after Russian objections were overruled, Hungary joined NATO along with the Czech Republic and Poland.
 Hungary's NATO membership demanded the country's involvement in the Federal Republic of Yugoslavia's Kosovo crisis and the modernization of its army.
 NATO membership also dealt a blow to the economy because of a trade embargo imposed on Yugoslavia.
+However, Orbán noted in 2026 that he had denied a request from U.S. President Bill Clinton to use Hungary to attack Serbian forces based in the Serbian province of Vojvodina.

-Hungary attracted international media attention in 1999 for passing the "status law," which addressed the situation of approximately three million members of ethnic Hungarian minorities in neighbouring Romania, Slovakia, Serbia and Montenegro, Croatia, Slovenia, and Ukraine.
-The law aimed to provide education, health benefits, and employment rights to members of those minorities, and was said to heal the negative effects of the disastrous 1920 Trianon Treaty.
+Hungary attracted international media attention in 1999 for passing the "status law", which addressed the situation of approximately three million members of ethnic Hungarian minorities in neighbouring Romania, Slovakia, Serbia and Montenegro, Croatia, Slovenia, and Ukraine.
+The law aimed to provide education, health benefits, and employment rights to members of those minorities, and was said to heal the negative effects for Hungarians of the 1920 Trianon Treaty.

 Governments in neighbouring states, particularly Romania, claimed to be insulted by the law, which they saw as interference in their domestic affairs.
 Proponents of the status law countered that several of the countries criticizing the law themselves had similar constructs to provide benefits for their own minorities.
 Romania acquiesced after amendments following a December 2001 agreement between Orbán and Romanian Prime Minister Adrian Năstase; Slovakia accepted the law after further concessions made by the new government after the 2002 elections.